nrlab-CRUK/INVAR2/docs/SettingUp.md

 play no part in the INVAR2 processing.
 Neither is column order important.

     STUDY
+    SAMPLE_ID
     SAMPLE_NAME
     SAMPLE_TYPE
     CASE_OR_CONTROL
-    POOL
-    BARCODE
     INPUT_INTO_LIBRARY_NG
     PATIENT
     TIMEPOINT

 `PATIENT` is the patient id and is used to link to rows in the tumour mutations file.
-`POOL` and `BARCODE` are ids for the pool a sample is in and the barcode used in sequencing for that sample respectively; they cross link into the `to_run.csv` file discussed below.
+`SAMPLE_ID` can be any text to internally identify a sample: it just must be unique in this file.
+It cross links into the `to_run.csv` file discussed below.
 `CASE_OR_CONTROL` identifies cases (cancer patients) or control samples, and its content should either be "`case`" or contain "`control`", such as "`control_negative`".
 This file can contain information for all projects, so the `STUDY` column provides the means of